-Calculators will be permitted from 2018.
+Calculators have been permitted since 2018.
 Formula sheets, tables and data books are not permitted.

 Guidelines about the use of calculators and the latest information about the test are available on the University of Oxford's Department of Physics website.

 Yes.
 The University of Oxford’s Department of Physics advises candidates to show all their working, so that partial marks can be awarded even if the final answer is incorrect.

 You need a black or blue pen for writing.
 You can also use a pencil for sketching too, if you choose.

 For the most up-to-date information, visit the Physics Aptitude Test pages of the University of Oxford’s Department of Physics website.